Ritchie Edhouse

-Ritchie Edhouse (born 19 April 1983) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number twenty-six.
+Ritchie Edhouse (born 19 April 1983) is an English professional darts player who competes in Professional Darts Corporation (PDC) events.
 He won his first major title at the 2024 European Championship, defeating Jermaine Wattimena 11–3 in the final.

-He has also made the semi-finals in five ranking events on the PDC Pro Tour, being a one-time semi-finalist on the PDC European Tour, at the 2018 Dutch Darts Championship, and a four-time semi-finalist in Players Championship events.
+He has made the semi-finals in five ranking events on the PDC Pro Tour, including the 2018 Dutch Darts Championship.
 Edhouse also won three titles on the PDC Challenge Tour.

 Career

 2016–2023

 Edhouse won his first PDC Challenge Tour title in 2016, whitewashing Mark Dudbridge 5–0 in the final of event three.

 Edhouse first won his PDC Tour Card at 2017 Q-School after defeating Mickey Mansell 5–3 on Day Two.
 He reached the semi-finals of the 2018 Dutch Darts Championship, where he lost to Ricky Evans 7–5.
 Edhouse hit the maximum check-out of 170, in his 6–4 win in the quarter-finals against the late Kyle Anderson.
 He won his second Challenge Tour event in early 2019, and a third in 2020, allowing him to regain his tour card for the 2021 season.

 He won the opening match of the 2022 PDC World Darts Championship in a 3–2 victory over Peter Hudson, setting up a clash with reigning world champion Gerwyn Price later in the night.
 Edhouse won the first set but he went on to lose 3–1.

 Edhouse suffered first round defeats at the 2023 PDC World Darts Championship and 2024 PDC World Darts Championship, losing to David Cameron and Jeffrey de Graaf.